How we respect privacy when we deal with personal information we collect

 - To other organisations who provide a service to us or you (e.g. legal firms or individual lawyers working on your case, banks, payment processing companies, travel agents);

-- Where we are using a third party purely for the purposes of processing data on our behalf and we have in place a data processing agreement with that third party that fulfils our legal obligations in relation to the use of third party data processors; or
+- Where we are using a third party purely for the purposes of processing data on our behalf and that third party has appropriate safeguards in place that fulfil our legal obligations in relation to the use of third-party data processors; or

 - Where we are required to do so by law.